 Occasionally it may be required for security or event staff to remain on the site overnight.
-Therefore, it is requested any conditions referring to camping on site is clear that it may occasionally be necessary for staff to remain on site over time.
+Conditions of consent are proposed to address this requirement where necessary.

-patrons whilst ensuring appropriate crowd control.

-- Other responsibilities for security staff may include cash protection for the event organiser and the various stall holders as well as protection of event equipment and / or the confiscation of any prohibited items. - The event organiser and the lead security provider must adequately brief all of the security staff as to each of their respective individual roles throughout the course of the event. - 7.
+- A security management plan should also be developed with the main security provider in order to clarify the roles and responsibilities of security staff and other staff in attendance at the event. - The attitude of the security staff is also important to a successful running of an event.
+In this respect, security staff should be friendly and professional in their crowd management role, to help maintain a positive atmosphere with patrons whilst ensuring appropriate crowd control. - Other responsibilities for security staff may include cash protection for the event organiser and the various stall holders as well as protection of event equipment and / or the confiscation of any prohibited items. - The event organiser and the lead security provider must adequately brief all of the security staff as to each of their respective individual roles throughout the course of the event. - 7.
 The security staff shall remain in attendance until all patrons have left the event.